 Regulatory Framework

+The principal entities and organizations involved in the regulaiton and operation of the power generation sector in Brazil include:

+MME, which sets the policy for the energy sector on behalf of the Federal Government;

+ANEEL, responsible for the implementation and oversight of energy sector regulations;

+ONS, responsible for short-term planning and operation of the system;

+MAE, the wholesale market for the genertion and trading of electricity; and

+CCPS, which sets indicative planning goals for the development of the system.

-The regulatory environment for the Cuiabá Project reflects the fundamental shift from a state-owned, predominantly hydroelectric system to one that will depend upon privately-owned thermal generating capacity to meet current and future demand.
+The regulatory environment for the Cuiabá Project reflects the fundamental shift in Brazilian energy policy from a state-owned, predominantly hydroelectric system to one that will depend upon privately-owned thermal generating capacity to meet current and future demand.
 In particular, the project is mostly governed by the regulations designed for the development of IPPs.

-Under current legislation, the IPPs are essentially unregulated (other than the customary permits for construction and environmental compliance), and are free to produce and sell power to LDCs and other consumers at any price.
+Under current legislation, IPPs are essentially unregulated (other than the customary permits for construction and environmental compliance), and are free to produce and sell power to LDCs and large consumers at neogotiated prices.
 The Cuiabá I Project is primarily governed by its contractual rights and obligations with Furnas, Petrobras and other partners.
-Cuiabá II, will be governed primarily by the “Normative Value” regulations and other related regulations.
+Cuiabá II will be governed by its contractual arrangements with TBS, Elektro and other parties, but in addition it will be subject to the Normative Value and other related regulations.

-In order to encourage the development of a wholesale market to meet demand for power, ANEEL developed the “VN Resolution” which governs the pass through of energy costs by distributors to the end consumer.
-“VN,” an acronym for Normative Value, is the ceiling price at which power purchased by a distributor can be passed through directly to the customer and is designed to measure the reasonableness of power costs passed through by distributors.
-The Normative Value varies according to three critical components for a generator;
+In order to encourage the development of a wholesale market to meet demand for power, ANEEL developed the “VN Resolution” which governs the pass-through of purchased power costs by distributors to the end consumer.
+As previously discussed, “VN,” an abbreviation for Normative Value, is the ceiling price at which power purchased by a distributor can be passed through directly to the customer and is designed to measure the reasonableness of power costs passed through by distributors.
+The Normative Value varies based on the following three critical components for a generator:

-the US$/real exchange rate,
+the US$/real exchange rate;

-the variation in the cost of gas and
+the variation in the cost of gas; and

-transmission charges.
+transmission charges and local inflation.

 The adjustments to the Normative Value provide generators with a measure of margin protection, which together with the foreign exchange protection, allows for the long-term financing required for a viable IPP.
-In addition to the Normative Value, a regulation governing affiliate transsitions by distributors is an important determinant of the current and future economic environment for generators.
-This regulation limits the ability of a distributor to contract with affiliated generation companies and provides that a distributor may contract for up to 30% of the regulated demand and 100% of the unregulated demand from an affiliated generation company.
-Although the regulation represents a limitation, it has the practical effect of entrancing the viability of IPPs affiliated with distribution companies.
+In addition to the Normative Value, a regulation governing affiliate transactions by distributors (ANEEL Resolution 94/1998) is an important determinant of the current and future economic environment for generators.
+This regulation limits the ability of a distributor to contract with affiliated generation companies for up to a maximum of 30% of its regulated demand and 100% of its unregulated demand.
+Although the regulation represents a limitation, it has the practical effect of enhancing the viability of IPPs affiliated with distribution companies.
 The Normative Value and affiliate transaction regulations provide for the creation of significant value in generation assets through the ownership of Elektro.

-In order to participate in Brazil’s Emergency Plant program, generations must satisfy the Normative Value regulations.
+In order to participate in Brazil’s Emergency Plant program, generation must satisfy the Normative Value regulations.
 The Normative Value for new gas-fired capacity was set at R$57.20/MWh in July 1999, equivalent to US$32.40/MWh at that time.

 The Normative Value is adjusted as follows: